ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 esxcli system hostname set --fqdn=esx-001.vmware.ibmcloud.local
 ```

-3. To provision the BMS with IBM Cloud provided ESXi licences and 'bx2d-metal-192x768' profile the following commands are used.
-If you use your own licences or other profiles, modify the parameters accordingly.
+3. To provision the BMS with IBM Cloud provided ESXi licenses and 'bx2d-metal-192x768' profile the following commands are used.
+If you use your own licenses or other profiles, modify the parameters accordingly.
 You need to record the ID of the BMS for future use.

 Important.
-The following commands will order your bame metal servers.
+The following commands will order your bare metal servers.
 Make sure your parameters match your planned design and deployment as you may not alter e.g. profile, image or subnet post deployment.
 {:important}

 ```bash